Spring rider

-A spring rider or spring rocker is a bouncy, outdoors playing device, invented in the 1970s in Denmark.
+A spring rider or spring rocker is a bouncy, outdoors playing device, invented in the 1960s in Italy by the company Pozza.
 It mainly consists of a metal spring beneath a plastic or wooden central beam or flange, with 1 to 4 plastic or fiberglass seats above it.
 When a person sits on it, the structure moves and bounces.
 Spring riders are common in many playgrounds.
 They are often designed to look like an animal or a vehicle.

 Prior to this, the horse spring toy was patented in 1956 in Pasco, Washington.

 This toy is commonly known as a rocking horse or spring toy.
 This is because it has a great resemblance to these things.